cipherstash-archive/cipherstash-sequelize-demo-app/readme.md

 npx sequelize-cli migration:generate --name drop-plaintext-columns
 ```

+This will generate another migration file under `migrations/`.

-And set the migration to remove the plaintext columns:
+Open up that new migration file, and add this code to remove the plaintext columns:

 ``` javascript
 /** @type {import('sequelize-cli').Migration} */